39 All-Natural Pebble Garden Edging Ideas

 Pebbles, rocks, gazing balls add interest to the garden bed that features only ornamental grasses.

-How To Do Pebble Garden Edging?
+How To Make Pebble Garden Edging?

 The flower bed is lined up with so many pebbles that they seem a dry river bed.